2023

 |

-Singer, Alexander; Becher, Matthias; Lückmann, Johannes; Jakoby, Oliver; Metz, M.; Ruf, Daniel BEEHAVE -Analysing the Significance of Increased Brood Termination Rate on the Colony Strength in Honey Bees Material & Methods Vortrag Posterpräsentation, 04.05.2023. @misc{nokey,
+Singer, Alexander; Becher, Matthias; Lückmann, Johannes; Jakoby, Oliver; Metz, Michael; Ruf, Daniel BEEHAVE -Analysing the Significance of Increased Brood Termination Rate on the Colony Strength in Honey Bees Vortrag Posterpräsentation, 04.05.2023. @misc{nokey,

-title = {BEEHAVE -Analysing the Significance of Increased Brood Termination Rate on the Colony Strength in Honey Bees Material & Methods},
+title = {BEEHAVE -Analysing the Significance of Increased Brood Termination Rate on the Colony Strength in Honey Bees},

-author = {Alexander Singer and Matthias Becher and Johannes Lückmann and Oliver Jakoby and M. Metz and Daniel Ruf},
+author = {Alexander Singer and Matthias Becher and Johannes Lückmann and Oliver Jakoby and Michael Metz and Daniel Ruf},

 editor = {SETAC Europe, 23rd Annual Meeting},